PacificBiosciences/sawfish/docs/accuracy.md

 # Sawfish accuracy assessment

-Sawfish tends to assemble and describe multiple overlapping SV alleles at loci where older SV benchmarks tend to compress overlapping variants down to a single allele, which can complicate interpretation of results.
-For this reason we describe some effective sawfish accuracy evaluation approaches here.
+Sawfish tends to assemble and describe multiple overlapping SV alleles at loci where older SV benchmarks tend to compress overlapping variants down to a single allele, which can complicate interpretation of benchmarking results.
+Our current recommended methods for SV accuracy assessment and benchmarking results are described in detail in the [sawfish preprint](https://doi.org/10.1101/2024.08.19.608674).
+The following page describes an earlier simplified assessment and benchmarking approach for HG002.

 ## Assessing SV accuracy on HG002